Oliverhf/phoenix-todolist-api/README.md

 ## Side Notes

-  Pheonix when gets a request its store in a variable called `conn` (connection)
+  Phoenix when gets a request its store in a variable called `conn` (connection)
   |> endpoint()
   |> router()
   |> controler()